 SPF tells you how much UVB light (more on this in a bit) is filtered out, so it’s often used as a proxy for how long you can stay in the sun without doing damage (to an extent).
 But the FDA cautions that SPF shouldn’t be thought of in that way, as there are so many variables that go into solar radiation.
 Instead, they suggest using SPF as a comparison: A higher SPF provides more protection than a lower SPF.
 According to Jeremy A. Brauer, a board-certified Manhattan dermatologist, “SPF 30 blocks 97 percent of UVB rays, SPF 50 blocks 98 percent.”
 Keep in mind that no sunscreen can block 100 percent of UVB rays.

 UVA radiation is one type of light that causes skin aging and skin cancer.
-According to Adam Friedman, Associate Professor of Dermatology at the GW School of Medicine and Health Sciences, UVA light "does not burn, but is sneaky and penetrates deeper than UVB, accelerating the aging of your skin and causing skin cancer."
+According to Adam Friedman, the chair of the Department of Dermatology at the GW School of Medicine and Health Sciences, UVA light “does not burn, but is sneaky and penetrates deeper than UVB, accelerating the aging of your skin and causing skin cancer.”
 UVA rays also contribute the most to our UV exposure.